COSMIIC-Inc/NOVA/64 Channel Recording Module/Design/Mechanical/Design PDFs/README.md

 # 64 Channel Recording Module Mechanical Design PDFs

 ## DESCRIPTION
 Contains mechanical design drawings for the 64 channel implantable enclosure and assembly.
 Each bal seal connectors in the implant header is a power/communication port to the COSMIIC network.
-Sensing channels are grouped into two sets of 32 with strain releif and can exit the HIVE module in either direction.
-The following parts are shared with the COSMIIC system or commercial off the shelf parts:
+Sensing channels are grouped into two sets of 32 channels with strain relief and can exit the HIVE module in either direction.
+The following parts are shared with the COSMIIC system or are commercial off the shelf parts:
 | Part | Quantity | Source  |
 | ------------- | -------------: | ----- |
 | 8 pin sensing feedthrough | 8 | Morgan Advanced Materials Part No. 270913 |